kmsumanth23/cloudWatch/info2.md

+Subject: HXSA test (491004314536) — IAM prerequisite for CloudWatch Agent, single test VM

+Hi team,

+Following the approved change request "Install CloudWatch agent for memory utilisation metrics — HXSA", I need one IAM prerequisite before I can begin testing.
+Raising it separately as it is IAM work rather than the install itself.

+This request covers ONE instance only — our test VM.
+Once the install is validated there, I will raise a follow-up for the remaining hosts.

+BACKGROUND

+The change enables memory utilisation collection so EC2 right-sizing decisions can account for memory as well as CPU.
+It is read-only monitoring: the agent publishes metrics to CloudWatch and changes nothing on the instance.

+Two things currently block it:

+  1. The instance has no IAM instance profile attached.
+  2. Consequently it is not registered with Systems Manager, so SSM Run Command cannot reach it. (`ssm describe-instance-information` currently returns empty for the whole account.)

+TARGET INSTANCE

+    Instance ID   i-051a3ed2c30e1e36d
+    Name          duusea1ahxsautlbst3001
+    Type          t2.large
+    Account       491004314536
+    Region        us-east-1

+WHAT I NEED

+We can reuse the existing HCLSW_AWS_CLOUDWATCH_FULLACCESS_ROLE.
+Its trust policy already includes ec2.amazonaws.com, so no trust change is required.
+What it lacks is an instance profile and two managed policies.

+  Step 1 — attach two AWS managed policies to the existing role

+    aws iam attach-role-policy \
+      --role-name HCLSW_AWS_CLOUDWATCH_FULLACCESS_ROLE \
+      --policy-arn arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy

+    aws iam attach-role-policy \
+      --role-name HCLSW_AWS_CLOUDWATCH_FULLACCESS_ROLE \
+      --policy-arn arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore

-  The role currently has no instance profile — `list-instance-profiles-for-role` returns an empty list — so one has to be created before the role can be used by an EC2 instance.
+  Step 2 — create an instance profile and add the role to it The role currently has no instance profile — `list-instance-profiles-for-role` returns an empty list — so one has to be created before the role can be used by an EC2 instance.